How to Treat Your Yard for Fleas and Ticks Naturally: The Ultimate Guide

 • Regularly rake and clear away debris to remove potential hiding spots for fleas and ticks.

-• Put up physical barriers like fences to keep wildlife that may carry fleas and ticks out of your yard.
+• Install physical barriers like fences to keep wildlife that may carry fleas and ticks out of your yard.

 • Use natural mulch instead of wood chips, which can harbor fleas and ticks.

-• Think about creating a special pet area with sand or gravel, which is less inviting to fleas and ticks.
+• Consider creating a special pet area with sand or gravel, making it less inviting to fleas and ticks.

 Key Takeaways

-• Integrated Pest Management (IPM) offers a thorough way to handle pests.
+• Integrated Pest Management (IPM) offers a comprehensive approach to pest control.

 • Organic lawn care practices create a healthy yard that discourages fleas and ticks.

-• Companion planting and beneficial insects provide natural ways to repel and control pests.
+• Companion planting and beneficial insects provide natural ways to repel and manage pests.

-• Keeping a clean and organized yard is key for effective long-term flea and tick prevention.
+• Maintaining a clean, organized yard is key for effective long-term flea and tick prevention.

 Close-up of brown tick on green grass blade